brekope/brightwheel/README.md

 The project follows a standard three-layer model architecture:

 # Architecture
-- Prepared: Stages raw data, renames columns, adjusts data types, and creates base views for transformations.
-These are views.
+- Prepared Layer: Stages raw data by renaming columns, adjusting data types, and creating base views for transformations.
+These models are implemented as views.
-- Intermediate: Performs the core transformations, including joins.
-This layer is incremental or table-based, depending on data size and complexity, with tests to prevent bad data from reaching stakeholders.
+- Intermediate Layer: Handles core transformations, including joins and complex logic.
+Currently, models are materialized as tables for efficiency, but with real data, this layer would be incremental.
+The choice between incremental or table-based models depends on data size and complexity.
+This layer also incorpartes unique and not null test to prevent bad data from reaching stakeholders.
-- Mart: The final, consumer-facing layer containing facts and dimensions.
-It also includes models for reporting or BI tools.
+- Mart Layer: The final, consumer-facing layer containing facts and dimensions.
+This layer generates surrogate keys, and with more time, reporting models would be built.

 # Final Models
 Dimensions: